Kong/docs.konghq.com/app/_includes/md/konnect/konnect-architecture.md

 * {{site.mesh_product_name}}

-The control plane propagates those configurations to the data plane, which is composed of data plane nodes (and proxies in the case of {{site.mesh_product_name}}).
-The individual nodes can be running either on-premise or in cloud-hosted environments, and each data plane node stores the configuration in-memory.
+The control plane propagates those configurations to the data plane group, which is composed of data plane nodes (and in the case of {{site.mesh_product_name}} proxies).
+The individual nodes can be running either on-premise, in cloud-hosted environments, or managed by {{site.konnect_product_name}}, and each data plane node stores the configuration in-memory.